ashim-nepal/Python-in-100-Days/README.md

 #### What does this repository consist of?

-This repo is full of different kinds of tasks/practices that I have learned/practiced of Python either basic programming, OOPs or Libraries and many more of Python.
+This repo is full of different kinds of tasks/practices that I have learned/practiced of Python basic programming, OOPs or many more of Python.

 #### What programming language is used for Project?